 The RIHN Forum is usually held at the Kyoto International Conference Center and is open to the general public.
 Since 2004 the proceedings were published as books intended for a general audience.

 An annual symposium at RIHN describing the key findings of concluding RIHN research projects.

 Prof. Dr. Heinz Gutscher, Professor Emeritus of Social Psychology at the University of Zurich, giving the 2013 keynote address

 Public seminars are held throughout the year at RIHN or in the city center.

-RIHN Area Seminars take place in, and address specific environmental issues pertaining to, a particular part of Japan.
+RIHN Regional Community Seminars take place in, and address specific environmental issues pertaining to, a particular part of Japan.

 → Past RIHN Public Seminars